nmsaamgov/nmsaamgov.github.io/index.md

 ### IV.1.4 Acting Chairperson

-A chairperson appointed by the president shall act as the chairperson of the committee until approved by The Board.
-In the event of vacancy, for any reason including recall, the president shall appoint an acting chairperson.
+In the event of vacancy, for any reason including recall, the president shall appoint an acting chairperson; who will act as the chairperson until the next regular meeting of The Board.

-## V Section 2 Members
+## IV Section 2 Members

 ### IV.2.1 Appointment and Number of Members

-The chair shall appoint members of the committee such that the total number of committee members is not less than three (3) and not greater than seven (7).
+The chairperson shall appoint members of the committee such that the total number of committee members is not less than three (3) and not greater than seven (7).
+Members of the committee shall be approved by The Board.
 Members of the committee shall be members of The Society in good standing.
-Members shall serve a term of 1 year.
+Members shall serve a term of 1 year, unless recalled.

-### IV.2.2 Approval and Recall of Members
+### IV.2.2 Recall of Members

-Members of the committee shall be approved by The Board at the first meeting of The Board after appointment.
 Members may be recalled and removed either by the chairperson of the committee or by a majority of board members present at a regularly scheduled meeting of The Board.

 ### IV.2.3 Chairperson as Member